 Whether you’ve made a choice to be vegan for health reasons or concern for animal welfare, it can be a challenge to get all the nutrients you need from a vegan diet.
-This is because there are some nutrients that mainly come from animal food - for example vitamins B12 and D and essential omega 3 fats EPA and DHA.
-Iron can also be a problem as although it is abundant in beans, it’s easier for your body to use the iron found in meat.
+This is because there are some nutrients that mainly come from animal food – for example vitamins B12 and D and essential omega 3 fats EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… and DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often….
+What it does: As a component of red blood cells, iron transports oxygen and carbon dioxide to and from cells.
+Also vital for energy production…. can also be a problem as although it is abundant in beans, it’s easier for your body to use the iron found in meat.

-Here are three of the key nutrients a vegan diet struggles to provide enough of - vitamin B12, vitamin D and omega-3 fats.
+Here are three of the key nutrients a vegan diet struggles to provide enough of – vitamin B12, What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. and omega-3 fats.

 While algae do contain B12 like molecule it is not all in the form that can function as B12 in the body.
 However, recent research has identified that chlorella does provide some active forms of B12, however some of it appears to be derived from bacteria present in the medium in which it is grown, rather than synthesized by the algae.
-This does mean that chlorella's B12 will be a bit hit and miss, dependent on the medium it is grown in.
-In a study of 17 vegetarians and vegans who were B12 deficient, giving 9 grams of chlorella daily for around 60 days fifteen (88%) subjects showed at least a 10% drop in MMA, an indicator of B12 status and at the same time, homocysteine trended downward and serum vitamin B12 trended upward.
+This does mean that chlorella’s B12 will be a bit hit and miss, dependent on the medium it is grown in.
+In a study of 17 vegetarians and vegans who were B12 deficient, giving 9 grams of chlorella daily for around 60 days fifteen (88%) subjects showed at least a 10% drop in MMA, an indicator of B12 status and at the same time, Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… trended downward and serum vitamin B12 trended upward.
 This is a modest improvement.
-Spirulina, on the other hand, provides predominantly pseudoB12 - 83% of its B12 in a form we cannot use.
+Spirulina, on the other hand, provides predominantly pseudoB12 – 83% of its B12 in a form we cannot use.
 The remaning B12 may by derived from the bacteria in the growing medium.

 The only functional B12 that I know of in vegan foods is found in shiitake mushrooms and laver seaweed, as used in Wales to make laver bread.
 Nori is a type of laver seaweed.
 Eating these foods or supplementing 10mcg a day is the only option.